+Burrhus Frederic Skinner was one of the preeminent American psychologists of the 20th century.
 B.F.
-(Burrhus Frederic) Skinner was one of the preeminent American psychologists of the 20th century.
 Skinner founded “radical behaviorism”—a twist on traditional behaviorism, a field of psychology that focused exclusively on observable human behavior.
 Thoughts, feelings, and perceptions were cast aside as unobservable.

+B.F.
 Skinner dubbed his own method of observing behavior “operant conditioning,” which posited that behavior is determined solely by its consequences—either reinforcements or punishments.
-He argued that people can be manipulated to exhibit or inhibit a behavior based on these consequences.
+He also coined the term "positive reinforcement."